librazhd7/gentoo/README.md

 - proper referencing to docs but also files in the repository, make an index to navigate the readme too
 - script to automatically apply system-wide configurations
 - more insight into the meaning of all the commands
-- virtualization section for wine and qemu
+- sections for blender, qemu, steam, wine
 - properly configured luks with best practices (etc/crypttab)
 - gentoo =>> minimal packages by use flags
 - gentoo-sources =>> ditch gentoo-kernel-bin (partially tested, needs fine-tuning)